 (5) Customer understands, acknowledges and agrees that Ptera may in the future offer other Customers on Ptera’s network Service with specific minimum service standards (including, without limitation, minimum standards for speed, bandwidth, latency or availability) (such minimum service standards that may be offered in the future “Future Enhanced Service”).
 Customer further understands, acknowledges and agrees that Ptera shall be under no obligation to provide any Future Enhanced Service to Customer unless and until Ptera and Customer have executed a new agreement with respect to such Future Enhanced Service, which agreement may include, without limitation, such increased or modified Monthly Fees and additional terms and conditions as Ptera and Customer may agree.

-(6) Customer understands, acknowledges and agrees that Ptera may use various tools and techniques in order to efficiently and reasonably manage the safety of its networks and to ensure compliance with Ptera’s Broadband Consumer Disclosures and Open Internet Policy and Section 8 above (such tools and techniques, “Network Management Tools”).
+(6) Customer understands, acknowledges and agrees that Ptera may use various tools and techniques in order to efficiently and reasonably manage the safety of its networks and to ensure compliance with Ptera’s Open Internet Policy and Section 8 above (such tools and techniques, “Network Management Tools”).
 These may include detecting malicious traffic patterns and preventing the distribution of viruses or other malicious code or any such other Network Management Tools as Ptera may from time to time determine appropriate.

 (7) Customer understands, acknowledges and agrees that, in order to provide redundancy or increased efficiency or otherwise to enhance Ptera’s network, Ptera may install additional equipment at Customer’s premises, and any such equipment not set forth in the COS shall be deemed to be Ptera Equipment for the purposes of this Agreement.
 Customer further understands, acknowledges and agrees that Ptera may use the Ptera Equipment to provide Service to others in a manner that secures and separates Customer’s traffic and local area network from Service provided to others.

 (8) Customer understands, acknowledges and agrees that Ptera does not warrant that Service descriptions, information, graphic depictions, fees, product and or other components of the Service are accurate, reliable, updated, current, complete or error-free.
 Despite Ptera’s efforts, it is possible that a price for the Service (or a component of the Service) offered on Ptera’s website, or the Service description may be inaccurate in some part.
 In the event Ptera determines that a Service contains an inaccurate price or description, Ptera reserves the right to take any action Ptera deems reasonable and necessary, in Ptera’s sole discretion, to rectify the error, including without limitation, canceling Customer’s order, unless prohibited by law.
 Ptera may make improvements or changes to any of Ptera’s information, or Services described on Ptera’s websites at any time without notice.
-Customer agrees to notify Ptera immediately if Customer becomes aware of any pricing or descriptive errors or inconsistencies with any Services Customer order and to comply with any corrective action that Ptera may take.
+Customer agrees to notify Ptera immediately if Customer becomes aware of any pricing or descriptive errors or inconsistencies with any Services Customer orders and to comply with any corrective action that Ptera may take.

 (9) THIS SERVICE AGREEMENT GIVES CUSTOMER SPECIFIC LEGAL RIGHTS, AND CUSTOMER MAY HAVE OTHER RIGHTS WHICH VARY FROM STATE TO STATE.